The Dead

 and then I moved like a twister

-I’d been riding on a dark cloud; I’d been a ghost rider
+I’d been riding on a dark cloud; I’d been a ghost

 I’d been this life’s outsider